Homepage > Education and Learning > Schools > Find a School > School Search

 - Where a care plan is necessary, staff work with the school nurse (when required), SENCO and family to create the plan and then copies are given to all staff working with the child.

-All staff are made aware of the needs of children with allergies, in particular food, and photographs and details of such needs are displayed in the staffroom and dining hall.
+All staff are made aware of the needs of children with allergies, in particular food, Details of such needs are kept in an accessible place where required around the school.
 Pupils with medical conditions are supported in all areas of the curriculum to ensure equal access to all.
 Individual care plans can be put in place for those children with more complex medical conditions.

 We: